 Change – and all success and failure is really a form of changing our status quo – has a very large unconscious component, and when you only try to add new behaviors you miss the unconscious elements that will rear their ugly heads as you move toward hitting your goals: you can’t change a behavior by trying to change a behavior.
 It just doesn’t work that way.

 Let me explain a few things about how your brain works in the area of change.
+To begin, all change is systemic.
 Anything new you want to do, anything new that requires, ultimately, new behaviors, or added beliefs or life changes, requires buy-in from what already exists in your make up – your status quo.
 Indeed, as the repository of your history, values, and norms, your status quo won’t change a thing without congruency.
-Indeed it will reject anything new, regardless of how necessary it is, unless the new has been properly vetted.
+Indeed it will reject anything new, regardless of how necessary it is, unless the new has been properly vetted by the originating system.

 THE STEPS TO FAILING CONSCIOUSLY

 In my work on how brains facilitate change and make decisions to shift what’s already there (my The How of Change program teaches how to generate new neural routes) I offer ways to create new synapses and neural pathways that lead to new behaviors.
-Take a look at the Change Model chart I developed, with a careful look at The Trial Loop:
+Take a look at the Change Model chart I developed, with a careful look at The Trial Loop – the steps we each take to learn, to add/trial something new:

 The Trial Loop is where the brain learning occurs.
 It’s here we iterate through several touch points: new data acquisition, buy-in, trial behaviors, and the stop/go/stop action (double-arrowed line between Beliefs (CEN) and red Stop) as each new element is tried and considered before new behaviors are formed.